jonathanstowe/Doublephone/README.md

 which I am using it.
 Please feel free to report any bugs/send patches or just make suggestions to https://github.com/jonathanstowe/Doublephone/issues

-I would like more tests for the correct output if anyone finds a good data source for these.
+I would also like more tests for the correct output if anyone finds a good data source for these.

 # Licence and Copyright